uashogeschoolutrecht/DataSciencePool/_docs/Team/index.md

 Our team has a very well defined task of supporting researchers and other members of the HU comunity in **Data Science** problems.

-We strive to have a clear scope for our work, in other words: what can our team help you with and what is outside our reach.
+We thrive in having a clear scope for our work, in other words: what can our team help you with and what is outside our reach.

 Having a clear scope for our team creates infinite opportunities for collaboration with other teams: if a project or question does not fall within our scope we can help you indicating the right team for it!